email2ify/Sonic-Puzzle-Game/README.md

 <li>Finish Image</li>
 </ul>
-<p> This page is the front layout of this website and it is showing the start image of the Sonic Puzzle Game.
+<p> This page is the finished layout of this website and it is showing the finished image of the Sonic Puzzle Game.

 ![image](/assets/docs/finish-image.PNG)